Sidney Bechet — Suno AI prompt

 Sidney Bechet wasn't just playing jazz; he was forging its very language with a swagger and fire that still burns bright today.
 His soprano saxophone, with its wide, passionate vibrato and almost vocal intensity, cut through the raucous energy of 1920s hot-jazz like a flame.
 There's a raw, untamed warmth to his sound, a directness that speaks of New Orleans streets and speakeasy dancefloors.
 Bechet's virtuosity wasn't about technical flash, but about a deeply felt, blues-inflected expressiveness that made every note count.

 What makes Bechet indispensable for anyone exploring early jazz is his utterly unique voice and his refusal to be anything less than a titan.
-He wasn't just an improviser; he was a storyteller, weaving intricate, emotionally charged narratives that could be both nostalgic and fiercely modern.
+He was far more than an improviser; he was a storyteller, weaving intricate, emotionally charged narratives that could be both nostalgic and fiercely modern.
 His contributions defined the very essence of "hot" in hot-jazz, pushing the boundaries of melodic invention within the then-emerging genre.
 For Suno users aiming to capture that foundational, swaggering spirit, understanding Bechet's singular blend of lyrical warmth and explosive power is key.